Kinky hair: Modern perceptions and controversies

 The perception of kinky hair, in the eyes of one with this hair type, may prefer to style their hair in a way that accentuates their racial background or they may conform to a more European hair style.

-In 2016, the article, Beauty as violence: 'beautiful' hair and the cultural violence of identity erasure, discussed a study that was conducted at a South African University using 159 African female students.
-They had to look at 20 pictures of various styles of afro-textured hair and categorized these styles as one of four types: African Natural Hair, Braided African Natural Hair, African Natural Augmented Braid, and European/Asian Hairstyles.
-The results showed that "only, 15.1% of respondents identified the category of African natural hair as beautiful."(Oyedemi 546) Braided natural hair had 3.1%, braided natural augmented hair had 30.8%, and European/Asian hair had 51%.
-Toks Oyedemi, author of this article, speaks on these findings as, “evidences the cultural violence of symbolic indoctrination that involves the perception of beautiful hair as mainly of a European/Asian texture and style and has created a trend where this type of hair is associated with being beautiful and preferable to other hair texture, in this instance, natural African hair."(Oyedemi 546) This article, shows the unfortunate and telling truth of how African girls feel about their own hair, a perception that demonstrates a lack of self acceptance.
+In 2016, the article "Beauty as violence: 'beautiful' hair and the cultural violence of identity erasure" discussed a study that was conducted at a South African university.
+159 African female students looked at 20 pictures of various styles of kinky hair and categorized these styles as one of four types: African Natural Hair, Braided African Natural Hair, African Natural Augmented Braid, and European/Asian Hairstyles.
+The results showed that "only 15.1% of respondents identified the category of African natural hair as beautiful."
+Braided natural hair had 3.1%, braided natural augmented hair had 30.8%, and European/Asian hair had 51%.
+Author Toks Oyedemi speaks on these findings as, "evidences the cultural violence of symbolic indoctrination that involves the perception of beautiful hair as mainly of a European/Asian texture and style and has created a trend where this type of hair is associated with being beautiful and preferable to other hair texture, in this instance, natural African hair."
+This article shows the telling truth of how African girls feel about their own hair, a perception that demonstrates a lack of self acceptance.

 This perception is reversed in another experiment, this time performed in the United States.

-Published in 2016, the article entitled, African American Personal Presentation: Psychology of Hair and Self Perception, gave the rundown of an experimental procedure conducted in America, using data from five urban areas across the country and females ages 18–65.
-A questionnaire was administered which determined how "African American women internalize beauty and wearing of hair through examination of locus of control and self-esteem."(Ellis-Hervey 879) The results showed a positive correlation between high internal locus of control and wearing hair in its natural state.
+Published in 2016, the article entitled "African American Personal Presentation: Psychology of Hair and Self Perception" summarized an experimental procedure conducted in America, using data from five urban areas across the country and females ages 18–65.
+A questionnaire was administered which determined how "African American women internalize beauty and wearing of hair through examination of locus of control and self-esteem."
+The results showed a positive correlation between high internal locus of control and wearing hair in its natural state.
 American women have a feeling of empowerment when it comes to wearing their natural hair.

 In 2019, the California State Assembly unanimously voted to pass the CROWN Act, a law that would prohibit discrimination based on hairstyle and hair texture.
 This was followed in coming years by similar laws in New York, New Jersey, Washington, Maryland, Virginia, and Colorado.
 In 2022, a similar law, the CROWN Act of 2022, was passed in the US House of Representatives.